-For simplicity and ease of representation, we convert these categorical values to numerical counterparts.
-Furthermore, we add another sensitive attribute $+$ to each sensitive axis, representing the union of all other sensitive attributes for a given sensitive axis.
-We illustrate and clarify the use of $+$ in the subsequent paragraph.
-Thus the final representation of these sensitive axes are $A_1 = \{0,1,+\}, A_2 = \{0,1,+\}, A_3 = \{0,1,+\}$, where $A_1$, $A_2$, and $A_3$ correspond to gender, race, and age, respectively.

-We define a \textit{sensitive group} $\mathbf{g}$ as any $p$ dimension vector in the cartesian product set of these sensitive axes.
-Let $\spaceG = A_1 \times \cdots A_p$ be the cartesian product set, then a sensitive group $\textbf{g} \in \spaceG$ can be written as $(a_1, \cdots a_p)$ with $a_j \in A_j$.
-For instance, in the previous example with 3 sensitive axes, a group composed of all male, African American, under $45$ can be denoted as $(0,1,0)$.
-Furthermore, in order to distinguish between concrete and abstract groups, we introduced the $+$ alternative: when one or more than one axis are not considered, their value is set to $+$, which represents all the sensitive attributes for a given sensitive axis.
-For instance, a group of all female, European American can be represented as $(1,0,+)$.
-This effectively entails the union of the group $(1,0,0)$ and $(1,0,1)$.
-Similarly, an even more abstract group consisting of all females would be $(1,+,+)$.
-We define the set of groups $\mathbf{g}\in\spaceG_{concrete}\subset \spaceG$ which do not contain any $+$, i.e $p$ dimension vectors with no $+$ as concrete groups.
+We define a \textit{sensitive group} $\mathbf{g}$ as any $p$-dimensional vector in the Cartesian product set $\spaceG = A_1 \times \dots \times A_p$ of these sensitive axes.
+A sensitive group $\textbf{g} \in \spaceG$ can then be written as $(a_1, \dots, a_p)$ with $a_j \in A_j$.